CtrlK

 Conciseness

-Extremely verbose with extensive lists of capabilities, knowledge bases, and behavioral traits that Claude already knows.
-The content reads like a job description rather than actionable instructions, with significant padding that doesn't add operational value.
+Extremely verbose with extensive lists of capabilities, behavioral traits, and knowledge base items that Claude already knows.
+The content reads like a resume or marketing brochure rather than actionable instructions.
+Most of the 150+ bullet points describe general concepts Claude is already familiar with.

 1 / 3